StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_06_group_3_report.md

   <summary><b>Background</b></summary>
 <br>

 This project uses World Bank indicators across governance, environmental sustainability, economic performance, and human well-being to understand how countries develop around the world.
-One important observation is that the data for most indicators is **A country's income level makes a big difference**, which affects statistical testing but does not hide the overall trends.
+One important observation is that the data for most indicators is **not normally distributed**, which affects statistical testing but does not hide the overall trends.

 Across all themes, a consistent trend appears: **A country's income level makes a big difference**.
 Wealthier nations generally have stronger institutions, better social services, and more stable economies.
 Poorer countries face bigger challenges but often rely more on agriculture and renewable resources.
 Middle-income countries are somewhere in between, balancing growth, development, and environmental pressures.